How to fix Windows update error 0x80248007

 Manually download and Install Windows update

-If none of the steps are able to resolve this issue and you want to get this Windows update installed on your device then you can also manually download it and Install it on your device.
-Please follow below steps to download a Windows update manually:
+If none of the steps can resolve this issue and you want to install this Windows update on your device, then you can also manually download it and Install it on your device.
+Please follow the below steps to download a Windows update manually:

 • Visit the Microsoft Update Catalog site.